-Over the last 62 years of this survey, the decline in the rabbit population is evident (Figure 1).
+Over the last 63 years of this survey, the decline in the rabbit population is evident (Figure 1).
 The severe drop in population levels following the winters of 1977 and 1978 was dramatic and populations have been slow to recover.
 The overall drop in rabbit numbers since the late 1960's can be generally attributed to habitat loss because of land use changes and cleaner agricultural practices.
 However, recent years have seen a nice increase in the number of rabbits observed.
-This year (2022) we did observe a slight decrease from last year (2021), which can likely be attributed to the cyclical nature of rabbit population size in Kentucky (Table 1).
-The increases observed in the Central and Bluegrass weather regions is a welcome sight at 8% each.
+This year (2023) we did observe a slight decrease from last year (2022), which can likely be attributed to the cyclical nature of rabbit population size in Kentucky (Table 1).
+The increases observed in the Western and Bluegrass weather regions is a welcome sight at 24% and 4% respectively.
 The winter was mild which potentially favored high overwinter survivorship and excellent breeding condition for does.
-This coupled with the fact that we are in an upswing of the roughly 7-year cycle (Figure 1) resulted in a great number of rabbits observed per 100 miles this year compared to last.

 Figure 1.
-Rabbits observed per 100 miles during the Rural Mail Carrier Survey from 1961 through 2022.
+Rabbits observed per 100 miles during the Rural Mail Carrier Survey from 1961 through 2023.

-2021-2022 Rabbit Hunter Cooperator Survey
+2022-2023 Rabbit Hunter Cooperator Survey

 The rabbit survey was developed in 1995 as a voluntary initiative.
 Hunters are asked to record data including date of hunt, county hunted, hours hunted, number of hunters, number of dogs, and number of eastern cottontail, swamp, and Appalachian cottontail (seen, killed, and wounded), on a diary-type hunting log.
 Logs are available on the internet: http://fw.ky.gov/Hunt/Pages/Game-Species.aspx or by calling 1-800-858-1549.
 Hunters simply keep the log up-to-date as the hunting season progresses, and mail it to the KDFWR Headquarters when they are finished hunting for the season.
 Data collected from the survey give the KDFWR information that can be used to monitor rabbit population trends in Kentucky and better serve the hunters of the state.
 Each year participating hunter cooperators are mailed a new hunting log, the results of the survey, and a small gift.
-Hunters who wish to receive a copy of their log from the previous year may call 502-229-0259 or e-mail em.johnson@ky.gov.
+Hunters who wish to receive a copy of their log from the previous year may call 502-892-4521 or cody.rhoden@ky.gov.